siwonia/pxlme.js/README.md

     "012222210",
     "001111100"
   ];

-  // set the colors of the pixels based on your matrix opt.colors = {
+  // set the colors of pixels based on the matrix opt.colors = {
-    '1' : '#00BDE3',
-    '2' : '#f3daca',
-    'A' : '#d27a8d'
+    "1": "#00BDE3",
+    "2": "#f3daca",
+    "A": "#d27a8d"
   };

-  // set the size of your pixel (px) opt.pixelSize = 10;
+  // set the size of pixels (px) opt.pixelSize = 10;

-  // set the speed the pixel is growing the farther the pixel is from start opt.pixelSizeRatio = .1;
+  // set the speed of pixel growing, the farther the pixel is away from start opt.pixelSizeRatio = .1;

   // set the maximal pixel size
   opt.pixelSizeMax = 26;

-  // set the cursor radius
+  // set cursor radius
   opt.cursorRadius = 40;

-  // set how fast a pixel escapes if the cursor is nearby opt.speedUp = 1.8;
+  // set how fast a pixel escapes, if the cursor is nearby opt.speedUp = 1.8;

   // set how fast a pixel is going back opt.speedDown = .7;

-  // set how many percent the speed has after every frame (1 = 100%) opt.pixelRubbing = .974;
+  // set the percentage of speed after every frame (1 = 100%)
+  opt.pixelRubbing = .974;

   // create an app instance
   var app = new PXLME.App();

-  // create a stage and add it to the app var stage = app.addStage( opt );
+  // create a stage and push it to the app var stage = app.addStage( opt );
 ```